mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 7. Right click on your Virtual machine just created, select **Settings** in the **Add Hardware** section select **Network Adapter**, click on **Add**, select the virtual switch created previously **My Switch**, click **Apply**.
 Increase the Processor from **1** to **4** Virtual Processors, click **Apply** and click **Ok**.

-8. Back to the Hyper-V, right click on the VM and select **Connect**, then in the console click **Start**.
+8. Back to the Hyper-V, right click on the VM and select **Start**, then in the console click **Connect**.

 9. When you connect to the Ubuntu VM you should see the following screen to start the configuration process.

+**Note!**: If you don't see that screen below, your installation timed out or you pressed enter selecting a different configuration by mistake, delete the virtual machine and start this task over.

  ![Connect to  Sensor](./images/connect-to-sensor.png 'Connect to Sensor')

-**Note!**: If you don't see that screen above, your installation timed out or you pressed enter selecting a different configuration by mistake, delete the virtual machine and start this task over.

 </br>